etrusci-org/olay/README.md

 ## Hosting

-You are free to use the version hosted by me.
-The base URL of the latest release is `https://etrusci.org/tool/olay/?`.
+You can either load it from my server or install it on your own.

-You can also point to a specific release by adding the version number to the URL.
-E.g. for version `1.0.4` you would use the URL `https://etrusci.org/tool/olay/1.0.4/?`.
-This is for backwards compatibility, e.g. you decide on your own when to use a new Olay version.
+I host the latest public release.
+The base URL is `https://etrusci.org/tool/olay/?`.

 If you prefer to host it yourself and/or create your own modules, see [DEVELOPMENT](./DEVELOPMENT.md).